 Discover how to save time and money, by managing your finances and overseas transactions with ease.

-Everyone living in the Netherlands is legally obliged to have health insurance, whether the Dutch public health insurance or private health insurance.
+Everyone living in the Netherlands must have Dutch health insurance, whether state health insurance in the Netherlands or private health insurance.
 Read about the Dutch health insurance system for expats.

 If you are planning to study in the Netherlands, find out if you need to enrol for the mandatory Dutch healthcare insurance while you live in the Netherlands and how to apply for proper medical coverage.

 The Dutch visit their dentist on a regular basis, and as a result, only a relatively small part of the population has badly cared-for teeth.
 [Contributed by Lassus Dentistry]